Self-directed education

 Facilitators

-This camp will be run by facilitators with plenty of experience in working with children and young people.
+This camp will be run by facilitators with experience of working with children and young people, in self-directed settings, school settings, outdoor environments and in therapeutic settings.

 Mar trained as a psychologist and has been back and forth Psychology and Education as paths for liberation and social transformation.
 Aware of the ways in which formal schooling can dull our minds and undermine our capacity for learning, she explores different approaches to reclaiming our agency and critically and collectively create our way to more powerful, peaceful communities.
 You can see her anytime drawing, singing, dancing or having passionate discussions about anything related to life, being alive and beyond.